Dschobby/flappy_bird_reinforcement_learning/README.md

 - Random agent: Agent which performs random actions
 - DQN agent: Agent using a deep Q-Network for performing actions

-Additionally the code provides a procedure for training the DQN agent.
+Additionally the code provides a procedure for training the DQN agent using reinforcement learning.

 The game and its agent is run by initializing with
 ```python